Economics

 Prerequisite(s): ECON 501 and MATH 321

 Description: Two modules: (1) Introduces students to the mathematical tools of game theory, and the modeling of economic settings as games.
-Covers normal form games, extensive form games with perfect information, Bayesian games, and extensive form games with imperfect information; (2) introduces students to information economics and the theory of mechanism design.
-Applies tools from game theory and linear and non-linear
+Covers normal form games, extensive form games with perfect information, Bayesian games, and extensive form games with imperfect information; (2) introduces students to information economics and the theory of social choice and mechanism design.

 ECON 509 - TOPICS IN MICROECONOMICS